-- Fact: The Bayeux Tapestry is an important historical source. - Opinion: The Battle of Hastings is probably the most important battle ever fought.
+- Fact: Thor was an important god in Viking mythology. - Opinion: The 2011 film Thor is an accurate representation of Viking mythology.

-- 1 Which of the following is an example of a primary source? - a an axe head used at the Battle of Hastings - b a documentary film about weapons used at the Battle of Hastings

-Give a reason for your answer.

-Provide two reasons why graphic organisers are useful tools when analysing and comparing sources.
+- 1 Which of the following is an example of a primary source? - a a bronze statue of the Viking god Thor created in 1000 CE - b the film Thor released in 2011 Give a reason for your answer. - 2 Provide two reasons why graphic organisers are useful tools when analysing and comparing sources.

-Apply and analyse

-Give two reasons why it is important to know the origin of a particular source of information.
+3 Give two reasons why it is important to know the origin of a particular source of information.

-4 What words may indicate that a writer is expressing an opinion rather than presenting a fact?
+What words may indicate that a writer is expressing an opinion rather than presenting a fact?